Outdoor Industry Summit Speakers

 Outdoor Industry Summit - Thursday & Friday Speakers

 Outdoors NSW & ACT Ambassador, Ky Furneaux, will be co-hosting the Thursday & Friday of the Summit with one of our Pinnacle Leader Graduates.
 After just returning from overseas for more exciting adventures, Ky is a great example of some of the various career options that skills in the outdoors can take you.
+The renowned Ky Furneaux, Outdoors NSW & ACT ambassador, will be joining the event to share her insights on how she spreads the word about the benefits of spending time outdoors.
+Ky is a well-known author, TV personality and media personality.

 Founder and Chief Access Officer, Ryan Smith is a qualified Access Consultant (Dip.
 ACA793), has a degree in Design and is a widely traveled wheelchair user.